$\mathbf{Z^\prime}$-boson dilepton searches and the high-$\mathbf{x}$ quark density

 {\it BSM searches.} As the systematic uncertainty from the high-$x$ quark density is generally comparable to or larger than the ``standard'' PDF error, it is important to investigate it in the context of BSM searches.
 In Fig.~\ref{fig:bsm-invmass} we show the signal profile in the differential cross section observable for narrow (top) and wide (bottom) $Z^\prime$-bosons from a series of benchmark models.
 They belong to Grand Unified Theory (GUT) inspired classes of models predicting a naturally heavy (narrow) $Z^\prime$ and have been described in~\cite{Accomando:2010fz}.
 While narrow resonances with masses below 5 TeV are excluded by direct searches from ATLAS~\cite{ATLAS:2019erb} and CMS~\cite{CMS:2021ctt}, lighter wide resonances as heavy as few TeV are still allowed, depending on their specific realisation.
 We set the mass of narrow $Z^\prime$s ($\Gamma_{Z^\prime} / M_{Z^\prime} = 1\%$) at 6 TeV and of wide $Z^\prime$s ($\Gamma_{Z^\prime} / M_{Z^\prime} = 20\%$) at 4 TeV, so as to comply with current bounds.
 Narrow models would be marginally affected by the additional source of uncertainty, while broad resonances would potentially suffer a strong reduction of sensitivity.
 An interesting feature appearing more visibly in the case of wide resonances concerns the negative interference contribution occurring in the low mass tail of the distribution.
 The resulting depletion of events, while potentially affecting the control region in the analysis for BSM searches, can also lead to an early indication of the presence of a BSM contribution~\cite{Accomando:2019ahs, Fiaschi:2021sin}, above and beyond SM uncertainties (for some $Z^\prime$ scenarios), see inset in the bottom plot.

-The signal profile in the $A_{\rm{FB}}^*$ observable of the selected benchmark models are visible in Fig.~\ref{fig:afb-bsm} for the two configurations of narrow (top) and broad (bottom) resonances.
-Despite the larger uncertainty band from the exponent variation method, the $A_{\rm{FB}}^*$ $Z^\prime$ signal shape remains well visible above the SM background predictions in both scenarios with narrow and broad resonances.
+The signal profiles in the $A_{\rm{FB}}^*$ observable of the selected benchmark models are shown in Fig.~\ref{fig:afb-bsm} for the two configurations of narrow (top) and broad (bottom) resonances.
+Despite the larger uncertainty band from the exponent variation method, the $A_{\rm{FB}}^*$ $Z^\prime$ signal shape remains well visible above the SM background predictions in both scenarios of narrow and broad resonances.
 The property of the $A_{\rm{FB}}^*$ of being to some extent unaffected by variations of the resonance width is a crucial feature that makes this observable a suitable discriminant in BSM searches~\cite{Accomando:2015cfa}.